The Plight of Nursing Homes

 Nobody Wants to Go Broke in a Nursing Home

 While Joe still owns a house, he would not be able to afford the maintenance costs for the house for very long.
 Having only $8,000 is not enough to cover these costs.
 If Joe sells his house it would yield $150,000 cash.
 Given Joe’s $8,000 allowance, he cannot keep $150,000 cash, because he risks losing his Medicaid benefits.
 He would have to spend that money down to once again becomes eligible for Medicaid.
 He can only keep $8,000.
 Essentially Joe would lose the house and his savings to long term care costs, which is a great shame.
 Joe didn’t want to go broke in a nursing home.
-Sadly, this is an issue many seniors face, and it must be resolved.
+Sadly, this is an issue many seniors face, and it needs to be resolved.

 You Can Protect Assets

 Fortunately, there are ways to protect assets.
 The law allows you to take legal steps with Trusts and different techniques, to protect assets.
 Long term care costs are the biggest issue facing middle-class Americans in retirement.
 Find out more when you come to one of our Estate Planning and Elder Law asset protection workshops.
-Register for a workshop on sechlerlawfirm.com/workshops.
+Register for a workshop HERE.